 Many credit cards offer a 0 percent APR period of anywhere from nine months to nearly two years.
 Once you've selected the card you want, consolidate your debt to that new card and then fight to pay down your balance before that period ends and the rate goes up.
 Remember that the rate after the introductory period could be even higher than what you were paying on your old card, so it's critically important that you use the 0 percent period wisely and pay off your balance or at least make a significant dent in it.
 Remember that $2,000 you're saving in the example above?
 That money should go toward your balance.

-Here's a list of some credit card options to help as you start your search for the card with the best options for you, whether you need a 0 percent intro period or a low ongoing rate:
+Here's a few credit card options to help as you start your search for a balance transfer card, whether you need a 0 percent intro period or a low ongoing rate:

 Citi Simplicity® Card - No Late Fees Ever - (Citi is a CardRatings.com advertiser) The Citi Simplicity® Card - No Late Fees Ever offers a 21-month (from date of first transfer) 0 percent intro APR on balance transfers, all transfers must be completed in the first four months (then, 16.24% - 26.24% variable, based on creditworthiness).
 If you transfer a balance with this offer, after your 0% intro purchase APR expires, both new purchases and unpaid purchase balances will automatically accrue interest until all balances, including your transferred balances, are paid in full.
 With this card there is a balance transfer fee of 5 percent (or $5, whichever is greater) of each balance transfer, but you still stand to save substantial money if you're looking at needing the full 21 months to pay off your balance.
 The 0% intro APR also applies to new purchases for 12 months from the date of account opening; after that 16.24% - 26.24% variable, based on creditworthiness.